 - Select Enable BitLocker encryption if you want to encrypt your backup.
 BitLocker encryption is available on supported versions of Windows Server that have BitLocker installed for External disk and RDX drive destinations.
 To learn more, see BitLocker Encryption guide

 - Select Data container, if you want to use a VHD / VHDX as your backup destination.
-Before you select Data container, the resource Data Container guide.
-This explains why you would use a Data container, and what the advantages and requirements are.
+Read our Data Container guide guide to understand when to use a Data container, and what the advantages and requirements are.

 - Click Next.